romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 keywords: continuous integration, continuous deployment, continuous delivery, agile, devops, software, production
 twitterimg: "/images/two_paths_fork_unsplash.jpg"
 ---
-Continuous Integration, Continuous Delivery, and Continuous Deployment are key modern practices in software development that share a main goal: achieve safer deployments.
-This includes using automation to make them much more predictable, faster and less error prone.
-But, do you really know the differences between the three?
+Continuous Integration, Continuous Delivery, and Continuous Deployment are key modern practices in software development that share two main goals: to deploy more frequently and more safely.
+These processes take advantage of automation to assess the quality and correctness of the new software and to make deployments much more predictable, faster and less error prone.
+But...
+Do you really know the differences between the three?

 <img src="/images/two_paths_fork_unsplash.jpg" alt="Picture of a fork in the trail in a forest, leading to two alternative paths" />